czczc/ub-pub/about.md

 The json file that need to be updated is
 * published articles:  https://github.com/czczc/ub-pub/blob/main/src/assets/publications.json
 * internal analysis: https://github.com/czczc/ub-pub/blob/main/src/assets/analysis.json

 The fields are mostly self-explanatory or can be inferred from the other existing entries.
-This file can be edited directly in the browser (using the pen icon that says "edit this file" ) and then committed.
+The json file can be edited directly in the browser (using the pen icon that says "edit this file" ) and then committed.
 The best way to add a new entry is to copy an old entry, paste onto the top, and start editing from there.

 The most often error one could encouter is forgetting or adding extra commas in the json file, since the json format is quite strict in that way (e.g. the last element before the closing bracket can not have a comma).
-One way to avoid these errors is to use an online validator, such as [this one](https://jsonformatter.curiousconcept.com/#), to ensure everything is entered correctly before committing.
+One way to avoid these errors is to use an online validator, such as [this one](https://jsonformatter.curiousconcept.com/#), to ensure the entered content is in a valid format before committing.

 For the internal analysis, the `status` field can log multiple stages as the analysis proceeds.
-For example, the following entry logs two stages with their starting dates (starting date is required, other dates are optional).
+For example, the following entry logs two stages with their starting dates (starting date is required, other dates are optional) recorded.
 ```json
 "status": [
     {"stage": "5", "dateStart": "2020-10-23", "dateEnd": "", "dateDue": "2020-12-15", "whatIsDue":"1st Ref reply"},